What is Bitcoin Mining and How Does it Work?

 Step 4 – Find a mining pool

-When you join a mining pool, you’ll be given smaller and easier problems to solve.
-All of your combined work will make the pool more likely to solve the original problem and earn the bitcoin reward and transaction fees.
+When you join a mining pool, you’ll be given only part of the math problem to solve.
+The combined work of all of the miners in the pool will make the pool more likely to solve the original problem and earn the bitcoin reward and transaction fees.
 The profits will be spread out throughout the pool based on contribution.

 Basically, you’ll make a more consistent amount of Bitcoins and will be more likely to receive a return on your investment.